catplotlib/CVNotes/content/post/8.FeatExt/index.md

 ## When to Use What?

 - **SIFT**: Great for object recognition where scale and orientation vary.
-- **SURF**: Opt for this when you need speed and can compromise a bit on accuracy.
+- **SURF**: Opt for this when we need speed and can compromise a bit on accuracy.
 - **HOG**: Ideal for detecting objects with a well-defined shape (like pedestrians).

 ## Conclusion

 Feature extraction is the unsung hero in the world of machine learning and computer vision.
 Techniques like SIFT, SURF, and HOG are like the tour guides that help our algorithms navigate the complex landscapes of our images.
-So, the next time your Snapchat filter lands perfectly on your face, you know what's working behind the scenes.
+So, the next time our Snapchat filter lands perfectly on our face, we know what's working behind the scenes.